dangermccann/dangermccann.github.io/arduino-fps.markdown

 title: Arduino Controlled FPS
 permalink: /arduino-fps
 hero_image: arduino-project.jpg
+description: This project demonstrates the ability for an Arduino-powered game controller to be used as an input source for a FPS game developed in Unity.
 lead: This project demonstrates the ability for an Arduino-powered game controller to be used as an input source for a FPS game developed in Unity.

 sublead: |